PotatoLC/PotatoLC/README.md

 ## Jamming to the Beats and Karate Kicks! 🥋👊🏼🎧
 Passionate about music and a sports enthusiast, I have been dedicated to karate training for several years.
 Moreover, my love for technology has led me to immerse myself in the world of programming.
-With experience in Java, C, and Python, and some knowledge of HTML and CSS, I have found a way to unleash my creativity through software development.
+With experience in Java, C, Bash and Python, and some knowledge of HTML and CSS, I have found a way to unleash my creativity through software development.